-Courses have been run by UNESCO so far at the University of Cape full by Ibn Haitham - probably the oldest dynamic laws formulated for nature.
+However, recently discovered manuscripts of his work, analysed by French historian of science Roshdi Rashed, leaves no doubt that Ibn Sahl was the first to discover the elusive sine law of refraction.
+This makes the law of refraction, together with the law of reflection - first given in full by Ibn Haitham - probably the oldest dynamic laws formulated from nature.
 Armed with this discovery, Ibn Sahl achieved a centuries-old goal by deriving the geometric shape of a perfectly focusing lens, otherwise known as an 'anaclastic'.
 What's more, he designed elaborate mechanisms for drawing his lenses and mirrors.